Troubleshooting Thermal Issues

 be taken.
 Depending on hardware, operating system version, power policies and other factors, thermal issues can manifest in various ways.
 Windows

-might sleep or hibernate the system gracefully, a blue screen may occur or the system may suddenly reset or shutdown without notice.
-Also a blue
+might sleep or hibernate the system gracefully, a blue screen may appear or the system may suddenly reset or shutdown without notice.
+Memory corruption

 About clock speeds and processor throttling